fschur/fschur.github.io/_pages/about.md

 I am a PhD student in Statistics at ETH Zurich under the supervision of [Jonas Peters](https://people.math.ethz.ch/~jopeters/).
 My research interests lie in the intersection of machine learning and statistics.
 I am particularly focused on causality and reinforcement learning.

 I completed my M.Sc. at ETH Zurich, under the supervision of [Andreas Krause](https://las.inf.ethz.ch/krausea) and [Peter Bühlmann](https://stat.ethz.ch/~buhlmann/).
-I conducted my master's thesis on the topic of Lifelong Meta-Learning for Bayesian Optimization, which earned me the [ETH Medal](https://ethz.ch/en/the-eth-zurich/education/awards/eth-medal.html) in recognition of my research.
+I wrote my master's thesis on the topic of Lifelong Meta-Learning for Bayesian Optimization, which earned me the [ETH Medal](https://ethz.ch/en/the-eth-zurich/education/awards/eth-medal.html) in recognition of my research.

 **Contact:** felix.schur [at] stat.math.ethz.ch